swt30/thesis/chapters/03-models/03-models.md

 ### A custom numerical integrator in Julia

 My solver is called \smallcaps{OGRE}.^[Onion Geology for Researching Exoplanets.
 Because planets, like onions, have layers.]
-I prototyped it in Python and later ported it to Julia, a newer scientific programming language that offers much better numerical performance.
+I prototyped it in Python and later ported it to Julia, a new scientific programming language that offers much better numerical performance.

 I used the shooting method, described above, to solve for the planet's structure.
 At first I was concerned that this method would prove insufficient for the coupled system of ODEs due to the numerical singularity at the centre of the planet.
-I trialled both single and double-shooting approaches, but the single shooting method proved to work acceptably.
+I trialled both single and double shooting approaches, but the single shooting method proved to work acceptably.
 In fact, the singularity proved to be a useful signal for failed convergence (see @sec:conditions-for-convergence below).

 Compared to @Seager2007, who integrate from the centre of the planet outwards, my code integrates from the outside in.^[Several others take this approach too [e.g. @Rogers2010; @Madhusudhan2012a]]
-This has the advantage of allowing us to specify the surface temperature and pressure as boundary conditions rather than specifying a central pressure and temperature
+This has the advantage of allowing us to specify the surface temperature and pressure as boundary conditions rather than specifying a central pressure and temperature.
 These surface boundary conditions are more closely linked to observable parameters than the boundary conditions at the core.

 I used a Lagrangian system, where the mass interior to a given shell is the independent variable; this is already reflected in [@eq:mass-continuity; @eq:pressure-gravity; @eq:adiabatic-temperature-gradient], which are written in the form $dx/dm = \dots$.